-During spring and summer, four-fifths of the homes are empty.
-But during autumn and winter, the winter town becomes filled with northmen from throughout the region, including farmers, villagers, and clansmen from the northern mountains.
+During spring and summer, four-fifths of the winter town's homes are empty.
+During autumn and winter, however, the town becomes filled with northmen from throughout the region, including farmers, villagers, and clansmen from the northern mountains.
 When full, the winter town might have a population of around fifteen thousand.[N 1]

 A Game of Thrones

-The winter town becomes full when Robb calls the northern banners in response to the Iron Throne's imprisonment of Lord Eddard Stark.
+The winter town becomes full when Robb calls the northern banners in response to the Iron Throne's imprisonment of his father, Eddard Stark, Lord of Winterfell.
 The townspeople cheer Robb when he leads the soldiers south along the kingsroad.

 A Clash of Kings

-The town is occupied by Theon's ironborn when they capture Winterfell during the War of the Five Kings.
-Kyra, a tavern wench who has lived her entire life in the winter town, becomes Theon's bedmate in Winterfell.
+After the capture of Winterfell by Theon's ironborn during the War of the Five Kings, Kyra, a tavern wench who has lived her entire life in the winter town, becomes Theon's bedmate in the castle.

 A Dance with Dragons

 - Less than one in five homes are occupied in A Game of Thrones, Bran V, when Bran Stark rides to the wolfswood.
-Luwin later states in Bran VI that Robb Stark's initial army (which he claims numbers 12,000 men), when quartered in the settlement, were numerous enough that "the winter town is full to bursting".
+Luwin later states in Bran VI that Robb Stark's initial army (which is around 12,000 men), when quartered in the settlement, are numerous enough that "the winter town is full to bursting".
 This occurs during late summer (with autumn arriving in A Clash of Kings, Bran I).
-Given that four-fifths of Winter Town's housing would be available for the army with the last fifth being occupied by the civilians who normally live there, that would mean the town can house 15,000 people at maximum capacity.
+Given that four fifths of the winter town's housing would be available for the army with the last fifth being occupied by the civilians who normally live there, the town might therefore house 15,000 people at maximum capacity.

 - The World of Ice & Fire, The North.